THE HISTORY OF JUMPING JACKS

-Jumping Jacks is more than a job or business to me; it is also a hobby that has many rewards.
-From being a teenager, health and fitness has always been a huge part of my life.
-After qualifying as a fitness instructor & sports leader, I started leading fitness based sessions in the community for Sure Start Children’s Centres & also worked as a fitness instructor for Liverpool City Council.
+Jumping Jacks is more than a job or business to us; it is also a hobby that has many rewards.
+From being a teenager, health and fitness had always been a big part of founder Lucie Campbell’s life.
+After qualifying as a fitness instructor & sports leader, she started leading fitness based sessions in the community for Sure Start Children’s Centres & also worked as a fitness instructor for Liverpool City Council.

 The classes delivered were for adults initially and Lucie saw a gap in the market for parents with no childcare who wanted to do exercise.
 Lucie was also leading sports based sessions for children but with no music.
 Lucie combined music qualifications & a love of music with ideas for a session parents/carers and their children could enjoy together.
 Many ideas were trialed at local schools & nurseries and that is how the structure of sessions was formed along with a lot of extensive research to add an educational/learning element to the sessions so that they were based on the early years curriculum.
 The fun and social element has always been the main factor with hidden learning elements.

 After Lucie had her two boys with a two year age gap between them, she wanted to make the sessions suitable for preschool children of differing ages to enjoy together so the sessions were adapted to be more inclusive and appeal to a wider age group from 3 months to 5 years.
 This also enabled family members, friends and childminders to attend the sessions with children of varying ages.
 The sessions being inclusive was paramount and it’s all about the experience.